vesuxyz/docs/blog/2024-11-18-4-months-review/index.md

 We start with an overview of the Vesu lending markets.
 Figure 1 below shows the evolution of the total value locked (TVL), total borrowed amount and average utilization on Vesu markets during the past four months.
 We find that both TVL and total borrowed amount have grown consistently over the observed period arriving at about $22M TVL and $4.5M borrowed at the time of writing this post (note the primary y-axis scale of 10^7).
 Similarly, the average utilization across all markets has more than doubled from about 10% to around 24% at the same time.
-This indicates that the liquidity on Vesu is increasingly being used by borrowers on Starknet making Vesu an important element of the Starknet DeFi ecosystem.
+This indicates that the liquidity on Vesu is increasingly being used by borrowers on Starknet establishing Vesu as an important component of the Starknet DeFi ecosystem.

 ![Vesu 4-Months Market Overview](./2024-07-15_2024-11-17_total.png "Vesu 4-Months Market Overview")
 _Figure 1: Evolution of liquidity, borrowings and average utilization on Vesu since launch._